rj-may/math4610/software_manual/funcIter.md

 **Language:** python

-**Description/Purpose:** This routine will compute the single precision value for the machine epsilon or the number of digits in the representation of real numbers in single precision.
-This is a routine for analyzing the behavior of any computer.
-This usually will need to be run one time for each computer.

-**Input:** There are no inputs needed in this case.
-Even though there are arguments supplied, the real purpose is to return values in those variables.
+**Description/Purpose:** This routine will compute a single root based off the input given to it.
+It take 4 parameters.
+It requires that the function converges.

+The program ends whent the tolerane/ error is met, or the max number of iterations threshold is reached.

+**Input:** There are 4 inputs needed.
+1 is the  starting point or x_0.
+It is where the function starts iterating from.
+2 the function.
+3  The tolerance.
+4 The max number of iterations.

+If only the first 3 are inputted it will default to 50 iterations.
+If only the first 2 are inputted it should default to a tolerance of .1  and max iterations of 50.
+These aren't ideal, but good for testing your first two inputs.

-**Output:** This routine returns a single precision value for the number of decimal digits that can be represented on the computer being queried.
+**Output:** This routine returns a string saying if a route was found, what it was, and the number of iterations when the program ended.

 **Usage/Example:**

-The routine has two arguments needed to return the values of the precision in terms of the smallest number that can be represented.
-Since the code is written in terms of a Fortran subroutine, the values of the machine machine epsilon and the power of two that gives the machine epsilon.
-Due to implicit Fortran typing, the first argument is a single precision value and the second is an integer.

-      call smaceps(sval, ipow)
-      print *, ipow, sval

-Output from the lines above:

-      24   5.96046448E-08

-The first value (24) is the number of binary digits that define the machine epsilon and the second is related to the decimal version of the same value.
-The number of decimal digits that can be represented is roughly eight (E-08 on the end of the second value).
+This routine is used to find the roots of a function.
+It isn't the best way to find the root of an equation.
+It can find routes, but it is not the most efficient.

+It returns strings stating what happened.

 **Implementation/Code:** The following is the code for smaceps()

-      subroutine smaceps(seps, ipow)
-    c
-    c set up storage for the algorithm c --------------------------------
-    c
-          real seps, one, appone
-    c
-    c initialize variables to compute the machine value near 1.0 c ----------------------------------------------------------
-    c
-          one = 1.0
-          seps = 1.0
-          appone = one + seps
-    c
-    c loop, dividing by 2 each time to determine when the difference between one and c the approximation is zero in single precision c ---------------------------------------------
-    c
-          ipow = 0
-          do 1 i=1,1000
-             ipow = ipow + 1
-    c
-    c update the perturbation and compute the approximation to one c ------------------------------------------------------------
-    c
-            seps = seps / 2
-            appone = one + seps
-    c
-    c do the comparison and if small enough, break out of the loop and return c control to the calling code
-    c ---------------------------
-    c
-            if(abs(appone-one) .eq.
-0.0) return
+      c # fx is funciton of x, tol is for the tolerance,  maxIter is max iterations c def fixedPoint(x0, fx, tol =.1 , maxIter = 50): c     iter = 0
+      c     error = 10 * tol
+      c     while(error > tol and iter < maxIter):
+      c         x1 = x0 - fx(x0)  #g(x) is defined to be x - f(x)
+      c         error = abs(x1 - x0)
-    c
+      c         x0 = x1
-        1 continue
+      c         iter += 1
-    c
+      c         #print(iter)
-    c if the code gets to this point, there is a bit of trouble c ---------------------------------------------------------
-    c
+      c     if iter == maxIter:
-          print *,"The loop limit has been exceeded" c
-    c done
-    c ----
+      c         return "No root found in " + str(iter) +  " iterations.
+The was the last value: " + str(x0)
-    c
+      c     else:
-          return
-    end
+      c         return str(x0) +  " at  " + str(iter) + "  iterations."

-**Last Modified:** September/2017
+**Last Modified:** Oct/2021